 While some people achieve sobriety through outpatient drug rehab, this level of care is often better used as a step-down program following an inpatient program.
 In this role, traditional outpatient and intensive outpatient programs help a person to transition to a sober, community-minded life.
 Some people prefer to add an extra layer of protection by residing in a sober living home during this time.

 Aftercare And Alumni Services

 Recovery is frequently referred to as a journey, and for good reason.
 Addiction treatment takes hard work and perseverance, however, this work shouldn’t stop once a person leaves treatment.

 Aftercare and alumni support services play a valuable role within the recovery process.

 These services provide inspiration and accountability while also offering opportunities to strengthen a person’s recovery skills.

 Specialized Wyoming Addiction Treatment Programs

 Medication-assisted treatment combines FDA-approved medications with behavioral therapies to increase the likelihood of long-term recovery.
 Medications like buprenorphine (Suboxone) and methadone may be used to prevent opioid withdrawal.
-Acamprosate (Campral), disulfiram (Antabuse) and naltrexone (Vivitrol) are prescribed to help people achieve and maintain abstinence from alcohol.
+Acamprosate (Campral), disulfiram (Antuse) and naltrexone (Vivitrol) are prescribed to help people achieve and maintain abstinence from alcohol.